percona/pmm-doc/docs/setting-up/server/helm.md

 # Helm

-!!! caution alert alert-warning "Caution"
-    PMM on Kubernetes with Helm is currently in [technical preview](../../details/glossary.md#technical-preview) and is subject to change.

 [Helm](https://github.com/helm/helm) is the package manager for Kubernetes.
 Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository on Github.

 ## Before you start